littleredpolkadot/Interactive-Lab-Hub/Lab 6/README.md

 1. **Sensor**

 #### Light/Proximity/Gesture sensor (APDS-9960)
-We uses this sensor [Adafruit APDS-9960](https://www.adafruit.com/product/3595) for this exmaple to detect light (also RGB)
+We use this sensor [Adafruit APDS-9960](https://www.adafruit.com/product/3595) for this exmaple to detect light (also RGB)

 <img src="https://cdn-shop.adafruit.com/970x728/3595-06.jpg" width=200>